-Dr. Joshua J. Berger is a Reproductive Endocrinologist who has balanced his long research career with his time caring for patients.
+Dr. Joshua J. Berger is a double Board Certified Fertility Specialist who has balanced his long research career with his time caring for patients.
 The National Institutes of Health, Duke University and the American Society of Reproductive Medicine selected him for his skills as a clinician and scientist by awarding him the Clinical Research/Reproductive Scientist Training Scholarship (CREST).

 Following his undergraduate program, Dr. Berger returned to Los Angeles where he began investigating the relationship between diet, obesity and the insulin resistance syndrome.
 At UCLA, he achieved acclaim for both his teaching skills and his work on the growing pandemic of obesity found in our society.
 He remains active in ongoing reproductive research through publications, and as a recognized reviewer for scientific journals such as Fertility and Sterility and The American Journal of Obstetrics and Gynecology.